adunn-kal/WaterSense/waterSense/README.md

 # WaterSense

- All firmware for the WaterSense project
+Main firmware for the Water Sense project.

+See https://adunn-kal.github.io/WaterSense/ for more details.